mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-fiat-shamir.md

 Where:

 - `init(iv: bytes) -> DuplexSponge` denotes the initialization function.
 This function takes as input a 32-byte initialization vector `iv` and initializes the state of the duplex sponge.
 - `absorb(self, values: list[Unit])` denotes the absorb operation of the sponge.
-This function takes as input a list of `Unit` elements and mutates the `DuplexSponge` internal state;
+This function takes as input a list of `Unit` elements and mutates the `DuplexSponge` internal state.
 - `squeeze(self, length: int)` denotes the squeeze operation of the sponge.
-This function takes as input a integral `length` and squeezes a list of `Unit` elements of length `length`.
+This function takes as input an integral `length` and squeezes a list of `Unit` elements of length `length`.

 # The Codec interface